 Particularly important to us is hearing from children and young people themselves, as well as their families and others close to them who support them.

 If you are interested in being involved in the project in this way, or would like to find out more, please email firstname.lastname@example.org.

 You can find out more about how we approach our work here.

-Ruth is responsible for the Council’s active response programme and its horizon scanning work.
-Prior to joining the Council in May 2020, she was a Senior Policy Advisor in Medical Ethics and Human Rights at the British Medical Association.
+Ruth joined the Council as Programme Manager in May 2020.
+Prior to this, she was a Senior Policy Advisor in Medical Ethics and Human Rights at the British Medical Association.
 She has a BA in Jurisprudence from the University of Oxford and an MA in Medical Ethics and Law from King’s College London.